 Triclosan

-Triclosan is added to cosmetics to reduce and prevent bacterial contamination.
-It’s mostly found as an antimicrobial agent in toothpaste, body washes, detergents, and cosmetics.
-Triclosan can change the bacterial flora on the skin.
+Triclosan is added to cosmetics to reduce and fight bacterial contamination.
+It’s a common antimicrobial agent used in toothpaste, body washes, detergents, and beauty products.
+However, the bad news about triclosan is that it can alter the bacterial flora on the skin.
 In turn, a change in the bacterial composition of good bacteria can increase the risk of allergies.
-This compound has also been linked to hormonal disruptions, impaired muscle function, bacterial resistance, and impaired immune function.
-Even the FDA announced that “consumer antiseptic washes” containing triclosan were prohibited in December 2017.
-Instead of triclosan, look out for naturally antibacterial and antiseptic agents in your cosmetic products, such as tea tree oil, thyme, eucalyptus, or lavender.
+This compound has also been linked to hormonal disruptions, reduced muscle function, bacterial resistance, and weak immune function.

 Aluminum